LHMak/azure-database-migration873/README.md

 In this milestone, this GitHub repo was created and I set up my account on Azure.

 ## Milestone 2: Set up the Production Environment
-In this milestone, I provisioned a Windows Virtual Machine (VM) which was the cornerstone of my production environment.
+In this milestone, I provisioned a Windows VM which would be treated as my production environent.
 This VM hosted the company's database (AdventureWorks sample database), serving as a secure, dedicated storage solution.
 SQL Server and Server Management Studio (SSMS) was installed on this VM to manage the database.
 - I provisioned a Windows 11 pro VM using the Standard B2ms storage size.
 This size is good for many workloads and so will be sufficient for this project.
 - I connected securely to the newly created VM using the RDP protocol and installed SQL Server and SSMS
 - After this, I created the company's database by restoring from a .bak backup file of the AdventureWorks sample database.